Alvin-Htet/Alvin-Htet.github.io/_projects/copper_diamond_research/index.md

 ## Design and Development

 ### Experimentation & Analysis
-- Push the limits of the electroplating process to be as energy efficient as possible through various tests.
+- Optimization of the electroplating process to be as energy efficient as possible through various tests.
 - Testing the thermal conductivity of the sample through well documented and structured lab procedures.
-- Authored lab reports and analysis reports that highlights and .
+- Authored lab reports and analysis reports for reproduction and documentation.
-- Implented a side cutter mechanism for clean edge trimming during operation.
-- Ensured all components were compatible with existing infrastructure and manufacturable.

 ### Challenges and Solutions
 - Consistency and Reproducibility: Noting down minute details and record actions to minimize deviation and inconsistencies.